Fuel in the Tank

 - Apr 07, 2017

-Ari Hirt heads the Debt & Equity Finance Group at Mission Capital Advisors, a New York-based financing firm that raised $2.4 billion of debt and equity last year.
+Ari Hirt heads placement at the Debt & Equity Finance Group at Mission Capital Advisors, a New York-based financing firm that raised $2.4 billion of debt and equity last year.

 “I am responsible for business development, including sourcing and evaluating new financing opportunities.
 We’re very active arranging financing for all sorts of assets across the country,” Hirt explained.
 “Our greatest competency is working on complicated deals—ones that some lenders might shy away from.”